HorsesAss.Org

 Drinking Liberally — Seattle

 We meet tonight and every Tuesday at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
+You’ll find us in the small room at the back of the tavern.
 Our starting time is 8:00 pm, but some folks stop by earlier for dinner.

 Can’t make it to Seattle tonight?
 Check out one of the other DL meetings this week.
-The Long Beach, Tri-Cities and West Seattle chapters also meet tonight.
+Tonight the Tri-Cities chapter also meets.
 The Lakewood chapter meets on Wednesday.
-And on Thursday, the Tacoma chapter meets.
+On Thursday, the Tacoma chapter meets.
+And next Monday, the Yakima and South Bellevue chapters meet.

-There are 190 chapters of Living Liberally, including eighteen in Washington state, four in Oregon and two in Idaho.
-Chances are excellent there’s a chapter meeting somewhere near you.
+There are 191 chapters of Living Liberally, including eighteen in Washington state, four in Oregon and two in Idaho.
+Chances are excellent there’s a chapter meeting near you.

 Share: